adaltas/node-csv/src/sync.coffee.md

         type = typeof argument
-        if argument is null then type = 'null' else if type is 'object' and Array.isArray argument then type = 'array' if i is 0
+        if argument is null then type = 'null' else if type is 'object' and Array.isArray argument then type = 'array' if type is 'array'
-          if type is 'function'
-            handler = argument
-          else if type isnt null
-            data = argument
+          records = argument
-          continue
-        if type is 'object'
+        else if type is 'object'
           for k, v of argument then options[k] = v else if type is 'function'
           if handler and i is arguments.length - 1
           then callback = argument
           else handler = argument
         else if type isnt 'null'
-          throw new Error 'Invalid arguments'
+          throw new Error "Invalid Arguments: got #{JSON.stringify argument} at position #{i}"
       # Validate arguments
       expected_handler_length = 1
       expected_handler_length++ if options.params